D3STY/D3STY/README.md

 - 🔭 I’m previously worked on **Printers, Notebooks & EDP in 1st, 2nd and 3th Level**

-- 🌱 I’m currently learning for **[HTB CAPE](https://academy.hackthebox.com/preview/certifications/htb-certified-active-directory-pentesting-expert)**

 - 👯 I’m looking to collaborate on **CTF and security research**

 - 👨‍💻 All of my projects are available at [https://github.com/D3STY](https://github.com/D3STY)

-- 💬 Ask me about **drm, encrypted media extensions, network and server architecture, cdn, irc**
+- 💬 Ask me about **ad, drm, encrypted media extensions, network and server architecture, cdn, irc**

 <h3 align="left">VulnLab.com</h3>